ASchmidt1024/blank-ebook/README.md

 # Mastering templates for Joomla!™

 Light, powerful and free template for Joomla!™
-for faster and easier web development.
+For faster and easier web development

 [blank.rocks](http://blank.rocks) or [GitHub](https://github.com/Bloggerschmidt/Blank)